Science forces changes, new and improved runway at Austin's airport

 “We are making those constant improvements, really updating things to keep air traffic sustainable in the long term here in Austin,” said Bryce Dubee, spokesperson for Austin’s airport.

 The updates are not very glamorous.
-They are part of a $10 million 27-month long project to improve the lighting, signage and the pavement on the runway.
+They are part of a $10 million, 27-month long project to improve the lighting, signage and pavement on the runway.
 The project, which started in June 2020, is funded through Federal Aviation Administration airport improvement grants and airport sources.

 One improvement, though, is scientific, and it doesn’t happen very often.